Why is my carbon monoxide detector dimming lights

 Electrical

-The answer to 'why is my carbon monoxide detector dimming lights' is that a malfunctioning carbon monoxide (CO) detector can sometimes cause lights to dim or flicker.
-This can happen when the detector is drawing too much power from the electrical system, causing a voltage drop that affects the lighting.
+The answer to 'why is my carbon monoxide detector dimming lights' is that a carbon monoxide (CO) detector can cause lights to dim when it is triggered.
+This is because CO detectors draw a significant amount of power, which can temporarily overload the electrical circuit and cause a voltage drop that makes the lights appear dimmer.

 Frequently Asked Questions